Urbit-Systems-Technical-Journal/nocksite/_sources/content/specification/index.md

 - Boolean logic (`AND`, `XOR`, `NOT`, etc.) must be implemented out of Nock primitives rather than being axiomatically supplied as operators.
 - Side effects (like printing) will be handled by raising special noun patterns to the Nock evaluator.
 - Memory is entirely handled by the Nock evaluator.
+- Type systems are not part of Nock itself, but can be layered on top of it.
 - Evaluation rules are defined, but their implementation is omitted.
 You can use a tree-walking interpreter, a bytecode interpreter, or something even more clever to run Nock in practice.
 (In fact, you can treat Nock as a spec and not run it at all, as long as you get the same answer!)